 THERE 11 was Friday, January 20, 2016, Inauguration Day.
 The lineup was all women (excluding your humble master of ceremonies), even though it turned out the president sworn in that day was most definitely not one.
 Author Janis Cooke Newman headlined the bill, along with Oakland author Elizabeth Gonzalez James, plus music from The Fallopian Dudes.

-THERE 12 was Friday, February 17, 2017, with Oakland firefighter and acclaimed non-fiction author Zac Unger, local fiction author Scott Hoshida, fiction writer Stace Budzko, and live music by The Beat Seekers.
+THERE 12 was Friday, February 17, 2017, with Oakland firefighter and acclaimed non-fiction author Zac Unger, local fiction author Scott Hoshida, fiction writer Stace Budzko, and live music by The Beat Seekers with Doug Sovern.

-THERE 13 was Friday March 17, 2017 with novelist and musician David Rosenheim, prize-winning Oakland author Chris Drangle, Oakland writer Lily Chien-Davis, and halftime music by Dirty Cello.
+THERE 13 was Friday March 17, 2017 with novelist and musician David Rosenheim, prize-winning Oakland author Chris Drangle, Oakland writer Lily Chien-Davis, and halftime music by Dirty Cello with Doug Sovern.

 THERE 14 was Saturday April 29, 2017, with award-winning short story writer and SF Chronicle columnist Caille Milner, Oakland writer Margaret Lee, Oakland poet Emma Catherine Perry, and the world premiere of the band The Braxton Hicks as our halftime entertainment.